-A DRIP entity identifier needs to be "Trustworthy".
+A DRIP entity identifier needs to be "Trustworthy" (See DRIP Requirement about GEN-1, ID-4 and ID-5 in [I-D.ietf-drip-reqs]).
 This means that within the framework of the RID messages, an Observer can establish that the DRIP identifier uniquely belong to the UAS.
 That the only way for any other UAS to assert this DRIP identifier would be to steal something from within the UAS.
-The DRIP identifier is selfgenerated by the UAS (either UA or GCS) and registered with the USS.
+The DRIP identifier is self-generated by the UAS (either UA or GCS) and registered with the USS.

 The Broadcast RID data exchange faces extreme challenges due to the limitation of the demanding support for Bluetooth.
 The ASTM [F3411-19] defines the basic RID message which is expected to contain certain RID data and the Authentication message.
-The Basic RID message has a maximum payload of 25 bytes and the maximum size allocated by ASTM for the RID is 20 bytes and only 3 bytes are left unused. currently, the authentication maximum payload is defined to be 201 bytes.
+The Basic RID message has a maximum payload of 25 bytes and the maximum size allocated by ASTM for the RID is 20 bytes. currently, the authentication maximum payload is defined to be 201 bytes (9 paged Bluetooth 4 messages).